Category: RV Life

 • Wire or solid shelf risers

-• Command hooks or adhesive broom clips
+• Removable hooks or adhesive broom clips

 • Magnetic knife strip with blade guards